 At the base of the majestic Mission Mountains on the Flathead Indian Reservation, St. Ignatius is home to the St. Ignatius Mission.
 A National Historic Site, the mission was built in 1891 by American Indians and Jesuit missionaries.
 Adorning the mission's walls and ceiling are 58 hand-painted murals by Brother Joseph Carignano—a self-taught artist who worked as the mission cook and handyman years ago.
-Also nearby: the Mission Mountains Wilderness, stellar rock climbing, McDonald Lake and the National Bison Range.
+Also nearby: Three Chiefs Cultural Center, the Mission Mountains Wilderness, stellar rock climbing, McDonald Lake and the Bison Range.

 9 months ago

 It’s #NationalParkWeek and we want to hear your park story about our fave place, @GlacierNPS.
 Tweet a fun GNP memor… https://t.co/weKGsEahil